grtlr/annotate/README.md

 Fast annotation of images using superpixels.
 The image is over segmented into superpixels using the *SEEDS* algorithm.

-The project is under heavy development.
+The project is under development and expected to change frequently.

 Requirements
 ------------